cesarvr/Spring-Boot/README.md

 ![Openshift UI](https://github.com/cesarvr/Spring-Boot/blob/master/docs/pipeline.png?raw=true)

-And thats it, you just need to setup your Webhooks and start working in your app.
+And thats it, you just need to setup your Webhooks and start working in your app, thanks to @martin.